-- 7.6.1 All waterbodies and watercourses are presumed to be fish bearing or support fishbearing habitat.
-However, the company may confirm the distribution of fish and fish habitat within the planning areas by: - a) checking the Fisheries and Wildlife Management Information System (FWMIS), Water Act Codes of Practice and fisheries inventory data; - b) conducting new inventories; or - c) consulting with the appropriate Area Fisheries Management Biologist. - 7.6.2 For any activity that disturbs or alters the bed and banks of a fish-bearing waterbody, an assessment of the potential effects on fish and fish habitat must be conducted by an individual with expertise in fisheries and aquatic assessment methods and habitat mitigation measures.
-For assessment requirements and methods, refer to Schedule 4 of the Code of Practice for Watercourse Crossings.
+7.6.1 All waterbodies and watercourses are presumed to be fish bearing or support fishbearing habitat.
+However,

+The company may confirm the distribution of fish and fish habitat within the planning areas by:

+- a) checking the Fisheries and Wildlife Management Information System (FWMIS), Water Act Codes of Practice and fisheries inventory data; - b) conducting new inventories; or - c) consulting with the appropriate Area Fisheries Management Biologist. - 7.6.2 For any activity that disturbs or alters the bed and banks of a fish-bearing waterbody, an assessment of the potential effects on fish and fish habitat must be conducted by an individual with expertise in fisheries and aquatic assessment methods and habitat mitigation measures.